Knowing Spirit in All and Through All

 We do not see God as an entity or being separate from ourselves.

-Each of us is an individual, eternal expression of God.
+We are each individual, eternal expression of God.
 Our essential nature is divine and therefore inherently good.
-Our purpose is to express our divine potential as realized and demonstrated by Jesus, the Buddha, and other master teachers.
+Our purpose is to express our divine potential as realized and demonstrated by Jesus and other master teachers.
 The more we awaken to our divine nature, the more fully God expresses in and through our lives.

 Affirmative prayer is the highest form of creative thought.
 It includes the release of counterproductive negative thoughts, as well as holding in mind statements of spiritual truth.
 Through meditation, we experience the presence of God.
 Prayer and meditation heighten our awareness and thereby transform our lives.

-Meditation is also an integral part of Unity’s teachings, going all the way back to the Fillmores and their faith in truth coming “in the silence.”
+Meditation is also an integral part of Unity’s teachings, going all the way back to the Fillmores and their faith in truth coming “into the silence.”
 Most Unity churches, including our own, include meditations as part of their Sunday services.
-Our service meditations are 5 minutes, and once a month we sit for 20 minutes during service.
-We also offer frequent meditation workshops.
+Our service meditations are about 5 minutes.

 Charles Fillmore, co-founder of the Unity Movement, named and taught The Twelve Powers (Faith, Strength, Wisdom, Love, Power, Imagination, Understanding, Will, Order, Zeal, Elimination, Life).
 Through his intense study and metaphysical interpretation of biblical writings, he showed that these abilities were fully embodied in Jesus, the Christ.
 The good news is that they are in every one of us as pure potential, to be called upon whenever required.